|

 One thing to remember, though, you will not find many, if any, of these natural wonders in the city.
 No, the only things normally found in the city are concrete, crime, corruption and contaminated water.

-In the menu above and to the left, there is a list of several links to galleries of the many wonders found here on this Earth.
-Feel free to explore these galleries.
+In the menu above and to the left, there is a list of several links to many areas of the Earth, each with galleries of the many wonders found here on this planet.
+Feel free to explore any of these galleries, and as has been part of the original practices of this website′s founder, there is no charge nor ever will be a fee for learning from the pages of this website.

 (m2cont-sam-carbajal.valley) Tierra del Fuego, Carbajal Valley